 If a setting is not supported by the MT, +CME ERROR: <err> is returned.
 Refer subclause 9.2 for possible <err> values.

-Editor’s Note: It is FFS if / what enhancements are needed due to 5G.

 Read command returns the current status of <n> and the WLAN offload assistance data currently available at the MT.

 Test command returns the values supported by MT as compound values.